Ben Vane: Climbing

 The direct route up the mountain starts from the paid car park at grid reference opposite the Loch Sloy power station on the banks of Loch Lomond and follows the private tarmac road by the Inveruglas Water up to the Loch Sloy hydro dam for two kilometres before striking steeply up the mountain's eastern ridge.
 Initially there is some boggy ground and some crags to avoid higher up but the top is easily reached after a few false summits on the way.
 Ben Vane can also be climbed in conjunction with some of the other Arrochar Alps, especially Beinn Ìme and Beinn Narnain.
+On walk Highlands a popular walking website the route is considered a grade 4.

 The summit of the mountain is a small plateau crowned by a cairn.
 The highlights of the view from the top of Ben Vane are Ben Vorlich and Loch Sloy to the northeast and the rest of the Arrochar Alps to the southwest.
 A' Chrois looks especially fine across the deep glen of Allt Coiregrogain.
 The vista to Lochs Arklet and Katrine to the east is very good.